-- DO make sure any pump that has residual system pressure in it, or that has handled high vapor pressure liquids, such as LP-gas, ammonia, Freons, etc., has been vented through the suction or discharge lines or other openings provided for this purpose. - 2.
-DO make sure that if the pump is still hooked to the driver while maintenance is being performed that the driver has been "locked out", so that it cannot be inadvertently started while work is being done on the pump. - DO make sure any pump that has handled a corrosive, flammable, hot, or toxic liquid has been drained, flushed, vented and/or cooled before it is disassembled. - 4.
-DO remember that a few simple preventative maintenance procedures such as periodic lubrication, adjustment of end clearance, examination of internal parts, etc., will extend the service life of your pump. - DO obtain, read and keep maintenance instructions furnished with your pump. - DO have spare parts, pumps or standby units available, particularly if the pump is an essential part of a key operation or process. - DON'T drop parts during disassembly, e.g., idler can slip from the pin as the head is removed from the pump.
-It may cause personal injury or damage the part. - DON'T stick fingers in the ports of a pump.
-Serious injury may result. - DON'T spin the idler on the idler pin.
+- In Giquids, such as LP-gas, ammonia, Freons, etc., has been vented through the suction or discharge lines or other openings provided for this purpose. - 2.
+DO make sure that if the pump is still hooked to the driver while maintenance is being performed that the driver has been "locked out", so that it cannot be inadvertently started while work is being done on the pump. - 3.
+DO make sure any pump that has handled a corrosive, flammable, hot, or toxic liquid has been drained, flushed, vented and/or cooled before it is disassembled. - 4.
+DO remember that a few simple preventative maintenance procedures such as periodic lubrication, adjustment of end clearance, examination of internal parts, etc., will extend - PumPthe'service life of your pump.

+- DO obtain, read and keep maintenance instructions furnished with your pump. - 6.
+DO have spare parts, pumps or standby units available, particularly if the pump is an essential part of a key operation or process. - 7.
+DON'T drop parts during disassembly, e.g., idler can slip from the pin as the head is removed from the pump.
+It may cause personal injury or damage the part. - 8.
+DON'T stick fingers in the ports of a pump.
+Serious injury may result. - 9.
+DON'T spin the idler on the idler pin.
 Fingers may be jammed between teeth and crescent.